traefik/traefik/docs/content/routing/services/index.md

 #### Sticky sessions

-Sticky Sessions can be achieved using a Cookie or by using the HighestRoundRobin algorithm.
+Sticky Sessions can be achieved using a Cookie or by using the HighestRandomWeight algorithm.

 ##### With Cookies